functionland/fx-blox/docs/grants/rocketpool-round-5.md

 ### How will the work be maintained after delivery?
  - This is not a RocketPool-specific application and it has a key role in Functionaland's ecosystem.
- - The feature expansion will be supported for follow-up grants and bouties.
+ - The feature expansion will be supported for follow-up grants and bounties.

 ## Payment and Verification